These people are our people.

 Yes, she’s superhuman.
 And, yes, she’s as nice as she looks.

 Not many kids dream of going into advertising—actually, the majority of the industry probably initially planned on doing something else.
-Meet Beth Evans.
+Meet Beth Jenkins.
 The woman who is doing exactly what she set out to do when she was seven years old—advertising.
 Go ahead, be jealous.

 There—of course—were roadblocks along the way like winning a full scholarship after walking on to the Indiana University varsity volleyball team.
 But Beth stayed the course, earning her marketing degree from the Indiana University Kelley School of Business and spending her first five years of agency work with the St. Claire Group.